brokenintercom/ECS179-Hanafueda/ProjectDocument.md

 **In this section, explain how the game should be played.
 Treat this as a manual within a game.
 Explaining the button mappings and the most optimal gameplay strategy is encouraged.**
 ### Controls
 For this game, you only need to use the mouse (specifically left button click).
 You use the mouse to interact with the various buttons.
+For example, on the Title Screen, there is an option to change the difficultly of the Boss.
+To do so, simply click on the `<` and `>` arrows to change the level.
 The deck and the cards shown during the battle screen are also clickable buttons.

 ### Card matching
 In this game, you must match cards either by Month or Type.
 Within a month, you match by January cards, February cards, ..., OR December cards.
 Within types, you can match by Normal cards, Ribbon cards, Animal cards, OR Bright cards.
 There are 4 cards for each month